 Load the Paintbrush

 The aim of loading a paintbrush is to get the paint as much as possible on the wall without dribbling it on the floor.
 You can start your work by dampening the bristles of the brush with appropriate thinner for the type of paint you are about to use.
 Now, remove the moisture by gently striking the metal part to the bucket of the sink.
-With the first dip, move the paintbrush around for a bit to let the bristles of the brush get properly opened and let the brush fill the paint.
+With the first dip, move the paintbrush around for a bit to let the bristles of brush get properly open.

-- The fact which one should be acknowledged is that you should not scrape the paint by dragging the brush over the edges of the bucket.
-If done so the paint-filled in brush gets removed even it compresses bristles and makes the brush ineffective.
+- The fact that one should acknowledge is that you should not scrape the paint by dragging the brush over the edges of the bucket.
+If you do so the paint-filled in brush gets removed even it compresses bristles and makes the brush ineffective.

-- The note which has to be considered here is that “one should never dip a brush more than about one-third the length of the bristles into the paint”.
+- The considerable point here is that “one should never dip a brush more than about one-third the length of the bristles into the paint”.